parsakhaz/md-video-inference/client/README.md

 - Model inference time per frame (~1.5s per frame with Moondream2)
 - Current load on the Modal infrastructure
 - Video complexity
-- Parallel processing (with 30 max GPU workers, processing scales well with more frames)
+- Parallel processing (with GPU workers, processing scales well with more frames)

-Keep in mind that the `min_containers=1` parameter in the deployment helps reduce cold starts for subsequent requests by keeping at least one worker warm.

 ## Examples